Skip to contents

 Value

 A data frame summarizing aggregated biovolume and carbon content per class per sample.
 Columns include 'sample', 'classifier', 'class', 'biovolume_mm3', 'carbon_ug', 'ml_analyzed', 'biovolume_mm3_per_liter', and 'carbon_ug_per_liter'.
+When use_cell_counts = TRUE, the cell abundance columns 'cell_counts' (and 'cell_counts_per_liter' when hdr_folder is provided) are also included.

 Details